CKUA Radio Network: History

 CKUA was founded on November 21, 1927 through a provincial grant which allowed the University of Alberta's Extension Department to purchase the licence of CFCK, which had been on the air since 1922, sharing a frequency with CJCA.
 CKUA was also the first radio station to offer educational radio programming, including music concerts, poetry readings, and university lectures.
 From 1930 to 1931 the station was an affiliate of the CNR Radio network.

 From 1945 to 1974 CKUA was operated by Alberta Government Telephones.
 The crown corporation, Alberta Educational Communications Corporation (later known as Access), assumed ownership of the station in 1974.
 In 1994, Access sold the CKUA network to the non-profit CKUA Radio Foundation for $10.
 The same year the station won an Alberta Recording Industry Award of Excellence.

 On March 20, 1997, the station went off the air for five weeks due to political squabbles, poor financial management, and attempts at privatization.
 The station restarted broadcasting on April 25, 1997, after control was given to the public from directors appointed by the provincial government.
 As of 2005, more than two-thirds of the station's funding came from its listeners in the form of donations.

 In April 2024, CKUA announced that it needed to raise $3 million in donations by September 30, 2024, to avoid closure.
 Despite rising audience numbers and steady revenue, the station cited factors including the recent inflation surge, limited government funding, and the vacancy and devaluation of the Alberta Hotel building, which it owns and rents out, for its financial struggles.
+In December 2025, the federal government, through PrairiesCan, awarded a $10.9 million grant to CKUA, which will be used to modernize its studio at the Alberta Hotel, expand its performance space, and invest in preservation of its archives.